chikuzen/vsjpgreader/readme.rst

 vsjpgreader - JPEG image reader for VapourSynth
 ================================================

-this software is based in part on the work of the Independent JPEG Group.
+This software is based in part on the work of the Independent JPEG Group.

 Usage:
 ------